Sarsa Dengel: Campaigns

-Death

 On his final campaign against the Oromo in Damot, his Chronicle records, a group of monks tried to dissuade him from this expedition; failing that, they warned him not to eat fish from a certain river he would pass.
-Despite their warning, when he passed by the river the monks warned him about, he ate fish taken from this river and grew sick and died.
+Despite their warning, when he passed by the river the monks warned him about, he ate fish taken from this river and grew sick and died..

 His body was interred in Medhane Alem church on Rema Island.
 When Robert Ernest Cheesman visited the church in March 1933, he was shown a blue-and-white porcelain jar, which his entrails were brought from the place of his death.

 Legacy

 Historian J. Spencer Trimingham hails Sarsa Dengel as one of the greatest warrior-kings to rule the Ethiopian Empire.
 According to Paul B. Henze, Sarsa Dengel's reorganization of the Ethiopian army led to his successful defense of the empire from enemies in all directions.
-German Historian Franz Dombrowski credits Sarsa Dengel with ending the Ottoman threat to the independence of his Empire and restoring the powerful position of the Ethiopian Emperor in the region.
+German historian Franz Dombrowski credits Sarsa Dengel with ending the Ottoman threat to the independence of his Empire and restoring the powerful position of the Ethiopian Emperor in the region.

-According to Professor Mordechai Abir: “the many historians who described sersa Dangel as an able, heroic, and successful monarch completely distorted the truth.”
-Sarsa Dengel's obsession to consolidate his government in the Beta Israel provinces in the north instead of focusing all of his resources and attention in the south to stop the Oromo expansions was a turning point in Ethiopian history.
-Professor Abir wrote; “This disastrous decision opened the Ethiopian plateau for the Oromo migration and sparked off a chain of reaction which lead to the final decline of the Ethiopian Empire.”

-The British Historian, Richard Pankhurst, also stated that Emperor Sersa dangel’s victories in the far north against the Ottomans were achieved at the cost of abandoning effective resistance against the Oromo invasion from the south.
+According to Professor Mordechai Abir: "the many historians who described Sersa Dangel as an able, heroic, and successful monarch completely distorted the truth."
+Abir argues that Sarsa Dengel's obsession to consolidate his government in the Beta Israel provinces in the north, instead of focusing all of his resources and attention in the south to stop the Oromo expansions, was a turning point in Ethiopian history.
+He describes the decision as "disastrous", arguing that it "opened the Ethiopian plateau for the Oromo migration and sparked off a chain of reaction which lead to the final decline of the Ethiopian Empire."
+The British historian Richard Pankhurst concurred, stating that Emperor Sarsa Dengel's victories in the far north against the Ottomans were achieved at the cost of abandoning effective resistance against the Oromo invasion from the south.

-Robert Silverberg, However, argues that Sarsa Dengel died in 1597 having enlarged the realm he inherited.
-Silverbger further calls the Emperor a valiant warrior and refers to his time on the throne as "the 35 triumphant years" during which Sarsa Dengel scored several decisive victories over his various enemies.
+Robert Silverberg, however, argues that Sarsa Dengel died in 1597 having enlarged the realm he inherited.
+Silverberg further calls the Emperor a valiant warrior and refers to his time on the throne as "the 35 triumphant years" during which Sarsa Dengel scored several decisive victories over his various enemies.
 He thus argues that Sarsa Dengel left the Ethiopian Empire much stronger and larger than he found it at the time of his accession to the throne.